venkat-ranganathan/projects/index.md

 - set up visualization to change state of LEDs on all boards on the fly simultaneously
 - debugged hardware, software issues: detected fault in boards, SDK documentation missing/incorrect, examples not building or running

+To edit video:
+- got feedback from colleagues & fellow interns that difficult to know where to look
+- added arrow image to show device being changed
+- added zoomed in picture to more clearly LED states changing

 [Back to Top](#TOP)

 ---